glamboyosa/scope-h/README.md

 It will create an `influencer.pdf` file in the src directory.

 ## Optional Challenge (run)
-To run the main challenge, open the terminal via Ctrl +` and type the following:
+To run the optional challenge, open the terminal via Ctrl +` and type the following:

 ```bash
 make up